Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 Conclusion: Build a Solution, Not Just a Store

-Creating a Shopware store has become technically more demanding in 2025 (keywords: server requirements & e-invoicing), but also more promising than ever before.
+Creating a Shopware store in 2025 has become technically more demanding (system requirements, e-invoicing), but also more promising than ever before.

-The times when you simply put products online and hoped for buyers are over.
+The days when you simply put products online and hoped for buyers are over.
 The market is saturated with "warehouses."
 But it hungers for consultation.

-By doing your technical homework (Phases 1-3) and then boldly investing in intelligent product consultation (Phase 4), you differentiate yourself from 90% of the competition.
-You're not just building a store – you're building a digital assistant that understands your customers.
+By completing the technical homework (Phases 1-3) and then boldly investing in intelligent product consultation (Phase 4), you differentiate yourself from 90% of the competition.
+You're not just building a store—you're building a digital assistant that understands your customers.

 Your Next Steps